Osman Bey (fictional character): Season 3

 grow stronger under Osman's leadership.
 They had maintained a truce with the Byzantine Empire and profited from it.
-However, the truce is broken when Usta Arius abducts Orhan and Alaeddin Ali and delivers them to the Tekfur of Bilicek and Nikola in an attempt to lure Osman into a trap during the former's wedding with Holofira, the step-daughter of Byzantine Tekfur Basileus and have him killed.
+However, the truce is broken when Ustad Arius abducts Orhan and Alaeddin Ali and delivers them to the Tekfur of Bilicek and Nikola in an attempt to lure Osman into a trap during the former's wedding with Holofira, the step-daughter of Byzantine Tekfur Basileus and have him killed.
 However, Osman foils the Byzantine's plans by rescuing his sons, with the help of his wives, and ultimately ends up conquering Bilicek - killing its Tekfur in the process.
 Unfortunately, when Osman returns to the tribe the following day victorious from his recent conquest, Selcan Hatun, his adoptive mother, breathes her last and dies in Osman's arms - leaving everyone devastated.

 The İnegöl Castle was finally conquered and Nikola was executed.
 But Osman's elder brother Gunduz died of his injuries sustained during the battle, leaving everyone mourning his loss. Çoban Bey's son Ali Bey, who received the news of Osman's successful conquest of İnegöl, is coming to the Kayı Tribe with his son Mustafa and Atabey Ahmet to celebrate Osman's conquest and to lend their support.
-While awaiting the arrival of Ali Bey and his companions, Osman is overjoyed to receive the news of the impending arrival of another child from his first wife Bala Hatun, who is revealed to be pregnant again and later gives birth to a baby girl named Halime Hatun.
+While awaiting the arrival of Ali Bey and his companions, Osman is overjoyed to receive the news of the impending arrival of another child from his first wife Bala, who is revealed to be pregnant again and later gives birth to a baby girl named Halime Hatun.

 Positions

-When Ertugrul was on his death bed, Dundar would instigate Savcı to become the Bey, resulting in him fighting with Osman.
+When Ertugrul was on his deathbed, Dundar would instigate Savcı to become the Bey, resulting in him fighting with Osman.
 All this was stopped when Ertugrul recovered slightly, but shortly died soon after.
 Osman then became the Bey, whilst Savcı accepted it, although Dündar still seeks the Beylik.
 He also became the Uç Bey of Söğüt and Bithynia after becoming the Kayı Bey.

 Reception and awards

-In 2020, Pakistan’s Federal Minister for Science and Technology Fawad Chaudhry, met Burak Özçivit when he visited the Kuruluş: Osman set with his family.
+In 2020, Pakistan's Federal Minister for Science and Technology Fawad Chaudhry, met Burak Özçivit when he visited the Kuruluş: Osman set with his family.
 It is unknown when he met the Turkish actor but it's likely that it was after Osman became the Kayı Bey due to Burak's outfit. Özçivit and some other members of the cast also visited Chechnya with the invitation by the Chechen president Ramzan Kadyrov.
 In 2020, Burak Özçivit won two awards for his role as Osman Bey, the International Venice TV awards in the category The Best Actor, and the Istanbul University Project Club in the category Best Male Actor of the Year.